PatGendre/oai-openedition/docs/source/harvesting.rst

 Selective harvesting by date
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The repository allows harvesting by date, i.e. harvesting of records added or updated before or after a specified date
+The repository allows harvesting by date, i.e. harvesting records added or updated before or after a specified date

 The parameters to use are ``from`` and ``until``.
 Allowed date formats are ``dd-mm-yyyy`` and ``dd-mm-yyyyThh:mm:ssZ``.

 **Example**

-http://oai.openedition.org/?verb=ListRecords&metadataPrefix=oai_dc&from=2017-03-13T16:47:48Z will retrieve a list of records added or updated since the 13 march 2017 at 4.47 pm.
+http://oai.openedition.org/?verb=ListRecords&metadataPrefix=oai_dc&from=2017-03-13T16:47:48Z will retrieve a list of records added or updated since the 13 March 2017 at 4.47 pm.

 .. _rToken: